MaxLeap/Docs/en/Java/Guide/CloudCode.md

-# Leap Cloud CloudCode
+# MaxLeap CloudCode
-Leap Cloud

 ## Introduction

 ###What is CloudCode
-CloudCode refers to the code depolyed and executed on Leap Cloud.
+CloudCode refers to the code depolyed and executed on MaxLeap.
 It can be used to implement the complicated service logic which should be executed in cloud.
 It is similar to the traditional Web Service or RESTful API that runs in Web Server.
 It provides access to external data sources through the RESTFul API and is also invoked with the same way by mobile apps.

 ###Why is CloudCode Necessary

 The service logic can be implemented in client if the app is simple, while if the app requires more complicated service logic, want to access more data or need a number of multiplication, then CloudCode is required.
 The advantages of CloudCode can be summarized as follows:

-* Powerful Computing ability: CloudCode executes in Docker of Leap Cloud and supports multi-CPU and large memory.
+* Powerful Computing ability: CloudCode executes in Docker of MaxLeap and supports multi-CPU and large memory.
 * More Effective: Able to require Cloud Data reepeatedly with high speed network services in an invocation.
 The efficiency will be much improved.
 * The same set of code can provide services for iOS, Android, Website, etc.